The Ergodic Capacity of Phase-Fading Interference Networks: Ergodic Capacity of Interference Networks

 Clearly, bottleneck states are of academic interest because they allow an exact capacity characterization.
 However, the question remains whether these states play a significant role in a network where the link strengths are arbitrary.
 In particular, how many bottleneck links are there and more importantly, are there enough to put the network in a bottleneck state?
 Consider, for example an interference network with an even number of users.
 There are $\frac{K!}{(K/2)!}$ minimal bottleneck states.
 Is it enough to consider only minimal bottleneck states?
 Does every bottleneck state contain a minimal bottleneck state hidden behind some redundant bottleneck links ?
 The following theorem formally answers this question.

-\begin{theorem} While every minimal bottleneck state is irreducible, not every irreducible bottleneck state is a minimal bottleneck state. \end{theorem} \proof That a minimal bottleneck state is irreducible follows from definition.
+\begin{theorem} There exist irreducible bottleneck states that are not minimal bottleneck states. \end{theorem} { Remark: In other words, while every minimal bottleneck state is irreducible, not every irreducible bottleneck state is a minimal bottleneck state.}

+\proof That a minimal bottleneck state is irreducible follows from definition.
 To show that an irreducible bottleneck state may not be a minimal bottleneck state, we offer an example.
-Consider the $6$ user interference channel in a bottleneck state with $6$ bottleneck links as shown in Fig. \ref{fig:Z6}.
-From the result of Theorem \ref{theorem:minimal} we know that a minimal bottleneck state for a $6$ user interference channel requires only $3$ bottleneck links.
+Consider the $6$ user interference network in a bottleneck state with $6$ bottleneck links as shown in Fig. \ref{fig:Z6}.
+From the result of Theorem \ref{theorem:minimal} we know that a minimal bottleneck state for a $6$ user interference network requires only $3$ bottleneck links.
 However, from the result of Lemma \ref{lemma:noZ3} it is easily seen that one cannot relax any of the $6$ bottleneck links in Fig. \ref{fig:Z6} to obtain another bottleneck state. \QED

 Thus, there may be many more bottleneck states than minimal bottleneck states.
 Instead of counting the number of bottleneck states, we proceed to address directly the role of bottleneck states in determining the capacity of a network.
-We consider a wireless network with a large number of users where cross-channel strengths are determined i.i.d. according to some density function but then they are held fixed for all time,
+Specifically we consider a \emph{dense network}, which we define to be a wireless network with a large number of users where cross-channel strengths are determined i.i.d. according to some density function, but then they are held fixed for all time,

+Note that the direct channel strengths are still all fixed at the same value SNR, and all phase variations are still i.i.d., uniform and independent of the channel strength.
+Because of the i.i.d. assumption on the density functions, we call such a network a dense network.
+In addition, we make an important assumption, that for any constant $\eta >0$ and for all $r,t\in\mathcal{K}, r\neq t$,